Electrical Systems

 kilowatts

-kw.
+kW.
 A unit of measurement for the power being used in a circuit.
-A kilowatt is a larger unit of watts, with 1,000 watts equaling one kilowatt.
+A kilowatt is equal to 1,000 watts.

 leads